Sanglorian/orcus/Orcus Rulebook - current.md

 This section describes items that have special rules or require further explanation.

-**Climber's Kit:** A climber's kit includes a grappling hook, a small hammer and 10 pitons.
+**Climber's kit:** A climber's kit includes a grappling hook, a small hammer and 10 pitons.
 Gain a +2 bonus on Athletics checks to climb when you use a climber's kit.

 **Candle:** Illuminates a 2-square radius with dim light.
 Burns for one hour.

-**Dungeoneer's Pack (15 gp):** Includes a backpack, a bedroll, a flint and steel, a belt pouch, 10 days of rations, a waterskin and two sunrods.
+**Dungeoneer's pack (15 gp):** Includes a backpack, a bedroll, a flint and steel, a belt pouch, 10 days of rations, a waterskin and two sunrods.
 The pack also has 50 feet of hempen rope strapped to the side of it.
 The total weight of the pack is 30.5 lbs.

+**Everburning torch:** This otherwise normal torch has a *continual flame* incantation cast upon it.
+Casts bright light in a 5-square radius.

 **Lantern:** Burns for 8 hours per pint of oil and casts bright light in a 10-square radius.